Reference · Model v3 · Last Retrained Q1 2026

 • Small-amount exclusion: Politicians who trade exclusively below $50K are not scored.
 Their trades appear in data but not in signal tiers.

-• Not predictive of legality: A high master_score flags statistical convergence, not illegal insider trading.
+• Not predictive of legality: A high master score flags statistical convergence, not illegal insider trading.
 Legal determination requires prosecution, not correlation.

 • Backtest != forward performance: The 72.7% A+ win rate is historical.
 Forward returns may differ.
 This is not financial advice.